the-lambda-way/bruteforce-enigma/README.md

 # Usage

 Open up **crack_enigma.cpp** and in the main function place your code.
 Using one of the two provided algorithms, pass in an enigma model, a plugboard setting, and your ciphertext.
 Compile by running `make` or `make crack_enigma` and run with `./crack_enigma`.
 Takes about 7 seconds to compile on my machine.
+You could precompile the headers to speed this up if you want.

 Two enigma models are currently provided, m3 and railway.
 Look in *enigma_models.h* to examine the definitions.
 A [CrypTool2](https://www.cryptool.org/de/cryptool2) variant of railway is provided, since it uses different notches than the standard.